 IFRS 3 Business combinations — Contingent consideration guidance issue

 The IASB staff provided a quick overview of the background leading to the identification of four issues related to the accounting for contingent consideration.
-These issues were identified during the review of IFRS 3 in conjunction with certain guidance included in IAS 32, IAS 37, and IFRS 9.
+These issues were identified during the review of IFRS 3 in conjunction with certain guidance included in IAS 32 Financial Instruments: Presentation, IAS 37 Provisions, Contingent Liabilities and Contingent Assets, and IFRS 9.

 The IASB provided a quick synopsis of the four issues:

 - Issue 1: Current guidance seems to be unclear and more clarity is needed in determining the appropriate guidance that should be used to identify whether contingent consideration is classified as a liability or equity.
 Currently IFRS 3, paragraph 40 refers to IAS 32 as well as 'other applicable IFRSs', which may cause confusion to those applying the guidance;